ga-wdi-exercises/css-review/readme.md

 ## What Is `el`?

 "El" is short for "element".
-Often, "el" is used in Javascript to refer to a certain element.
-In this case, when you're told to "do something with el," it means "do something with all elements with the class of 'el'".
+Often, "el" is used in Javascript to refer to a certain element, `var el = document.getElementByID("some-id-name")`.
+In the context of this exercise, when you're told to "do something with el," it means "do something with all HTML elements with the class of 'el'".

 ## Hint